privacybydesign/irma-saml-bridge/README.md

 You can now visit [the test endpoint](http://localhost:8080/irma-saml-bridge/test/request) with your browser.
 This endpoint initiates the Service Provider so-called Authentication Request to our IRMA SAML bridge Identity Provider.
 You will be redirected immediately.
+An overview of all the different test endpoints can be found [below](#test-endpoint-overview).

 Now you should see an IRMA QR code.
 If not, something is wrong with your setup.
 Note that you have to enable **developer mode** in the IRMA app before scanning this QR code will work (as the IRMA instance is not running in Production mode).
 Scan the QR-code and issue your name.